podestplatz/FreeCAD-blog/posts/dev-logs/index.rst

 viewpoints list.

 __ modAuthorTopic_

+Last but not least I added a new page__ to the wiki, detailing about what personal data can be stored in a BCF file, and what is/is not collected by the plugin.

+__ privacyWiki_

 **July 29th:** The packaging work has begun!
 On this day I fixed some bugs on the master branch.
 The bugs were: